henrywu2019/onnxruntime/tutorial/direct_conv.md

 ### Observations

-Traditionally, with NCHW data format, the direct convolution suffers from low performance due to the unfriendly memory access pattern ruled by how convolution is defined in CNN.
-We load data from kernel and do-product them with corresponding data acrossing multiple rows in input data and sum them to get one numeric value in the output.
-During the process, we actually re-load the same data many times which causes inefficiency.
-Our algorithm is more efficient because it reduces the register data reloading rate while maintaining a low CPU cache miss rate.
+In the conventional NCHW data format, direct convolution encounters performance issues due to the unfavourable memory access pattern dictated by the CNN convolution definition.
+The process involves loading data from the kernel, performing a dot-product with corresponding data across multiple rows in the input data, and summing them to obtain a single numeric value in the output.
+This results in frequent reloading of the same data, leading to inefficiency.
+Our algorithm overcomes this issue by reducing the frequency of register data reloading while maintaining a low CPU cache miss rate, resulting in greater efficiency.

 ### ZPZR Direct Convolution without FMA